KrekkieD/nocca/docs/plugins/simpleMessageTransformer.md

 ### `momentjs`

 Uses the `moment` library to manipulate or create dates.

+When multiple replacements are defined in the same transformation, it runs them in this order:

+- `patchTimeDifference`
+- `add`
+- `subtract`

 #### `replace.options.source` (`object`)